 |1||William Muniz||$228,717 includes a $3,000 Championship package|

 Muniz was scheduled to give a deposition in Jacksonville last Friday, but that changed.
 He received a phone call while driving from Tampa to Jacksonville informing him the case had been settled.
 Muniz planned to play WPTDeepStack Hollywood anyway so continued on his journey.

-The Florida native bought into Day 1B instead of 1C because he arrived a day early than anticipated.
+The Florida native bought into Day 1B instead of 1C because he arrived a day earlier than anticipated.
 Things went well and he bagged up the chip lead, giving him a day off before Day 2.
 Muniz decided to enter the $400 buy-in Big O Omaha event instead of enjoying a rest day.
 It turned out to be a good decision because he chopped it three-way and banked $7,310.
 It’s funny how life works, sometimes.